uwcirg/cosri-environments/dev/freestanding/cosri/README.md

 # fEMR

-Sets up a copy of Cosri SMART-on-FHIR client
+Sets up a copy of the fEMR

 ## Setup